-EXER135 Functional Assessment & Programming
+EXER135M Functional Assessment & Programming

 This course introduces relevant concepts in functional assessment and training, with the focus on conducting basic postural and flexibility assessments.
-Students will learn to conduct effective movement screens on their clients and then design restorative exercise programs to address existing postural compensations.
+Students will learn to conduct effective movement screens on their clients and then designs restorative exercise programs to address existing postural compensations.
 Students will also gain a deeper understanding of the mechanics of movement, learn how to successfully condition the core region and train primary movement patterns of the human body.
-Prerequisites: EXER105, EXER112.
+Prerequisites: EXER105M with a grade of "C" or better and EXER112M.

-EXER212 Physical Activity and Aging
+EXER212M Physical Activity and Aging

 This course is designed to prepare students to understand the aging process and how physical activity may influence it.
 It will integrate materials discussing matters of aging, fitness assessments and group program design.
 Embedded in the course is a culminating Service-Learning Project requiring students to put theory into practice.
-Prerequisites; BIOL110, BIOL120, EXER112, EXER130, EXER135, EXER213.
-Corequisite: EXER215.
+Prerequisites: BIOL110M, BIOL120M, EXER112M, EXER130M, EXER135M, EXER213M.
+Corequisite: EXER215M.

-EXER213 Resistance Training
+EXER213M Resistance Training

-Focuses on the loading phase of resistance training exercise and program design.
-The emphasis of theory will be placed on how the human body responds and adapts to resistance exercise, resistance training principles and theory of program design.
-The focus of lab is to provide students with scientific information necessary for better selection of resistance exercise.
-Students learn safe and effective exercise techniques and progressions utilized in a loading phase.
-Many different modes of resistance exercise are introduced such as free weight, cables, tubing, bands and balance oriented equipment.
-Prerequisites: EXER105, EXER135.
+This course will focus on the loading phase of resistance training exercise and program design.
+The emphasis of theory will be placed on resistance training principles, assessments, program design and implementation.
+In lab students will learn and teach safe and effective exercise techniques as well as progressions utilizing many different modes of resistance exercise including but not limited to free weight, cables, tubing, bands and balance oriented equipment.
+Prerequisites: EXER105M, EXER135M.

-EXER215 Group Exercise Leadership
+EXER215M Group Exercise Leadership

 Exposes students to the fundamentals of different modes of group exercise and enhances exercise leadership skills.
 Through practical lab activities and community service, students gain the ability to teach, modify exercise, communicate effectively and motivate group participants.
-Prerequisites: EXER105, EXER213, EXER135.
+Prerequisites: EXER105M, EXER213M, EXER135M.